Making Habits Stick

 1. A list of tasks to perform to succeed at something, often with anecdotes and success stories to make it more palatable.

-2. A contrarian list of things that the first list of tasks overlooks, usually with counter-cultural rhetoric included.
+2. A contrarian list of things that the first list of tasks overlooks, usually framed with counter-cultural rhetoric.

-3. Particular mindsets necessary to succeed, often with many assertions to validate the approach.
+3. Specific attitudes and perspectives necessary for success, typically with many assertions and anecdotes that validate the approach.

 These are all often effective, but only to a point.

-People usually know broadly what to do: eat right, exercise daily, pay bills on time, make friends.
-Knowing what to do isn’t the problem or reading the rest of this website would solve all of humanity’s problems.
+Typically, people broadly understand what to do: eat right, exercise daily, pay bills on time, make friends, etc. If knowing what to do was the problem, all of humanity’s problems would be over if everyone simply read the rest of this website.

-Instead, there’s a different mechanical aspect of being human, which goes beyond understanding information or thinking a certain way, based around habits.
+Instead, there’s a different mechanical aspect to being human, beyond understanding information or thinking a certain way, designed around habits.

 A habit is a simple concept: